STEM Potential supports you through years 10 and 12 with insightful lectures, subject-specific workshops and a non-residential summer school.

 Students stay on the programme for two years.
 After year 11, students who meet eligibility criteria will progress to years 12 and 13.

-Applications for Y10 will open on 4 November and close on 6 January 2022.
+Applications for Y10 are now open and will close on 10 January 2023.
 Please see information below on how to apply.

 Year 12 and year 13